sav-che/TL-2/Authors/Thellung, Albert {std. Thell.}.md

-> [!cite] BHL link: this entry starts at [page 242](https://www.biodiversitylibrary.org/item/103683#page/252/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 242](https://www.biodiversitylibrary.org/page/33212284) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thellumg, Albert (1881-1928), Swiss botanist; assistant at the Botanical Museum of the University of Zürich 1904-1905; Dr. phil. ib.
 1905; at Montpellier with Ch.
 Flahault in 1904 and 1906; habil.
 Univ.
-Zürich 1909; again assistant in Zürich 1906-1928, from 1921 with the professor's title. (*Thell.*).
+Zürich 1909; again assistant in Zürich 1906-1928, from 1921 with the professor's title.
+**Abbreviated name**: *Thell.*

 #### Herbarium and types